gradle/actions/setup-gradle/README.md

 - Branch scope: cache entries written for a Git branch are not visible from actions running against different branches.
 Entries written for the default branch are visible to all. https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache
 - Restore keys: if no exact match is found, a set of partial keys can be provided that will match by cache key prefix. https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key

-Each of these properties has influenced the design and implementation of the caching in `gradle-build-action`, as described below.
+Each of these properties has influenced the design and implementation of the caching in `setup-gradle`, as described below.

 ### Which content is cached